bhgoal/Bamazon/README.md

 ## Notes:
 *bamazonSupervisor* is in development and will allow users to view sales figures for each department and calculate their profits.

+A demo of the app can be found [here](https://github.com/bhgoal/Bamazon/blob/master/bamazon_demo.mov)